 The innovative program incubator category is designed to give funding opportunities for innovative, promising programs.
 The purpose of this category is to create new initiatives and program structures that can prove to be best practice throughout the public service community.
 Programs applying for incubator funding will be required to provide projected performance outcomes inclusive of key performance indicators.
 Metrics should be illustrative of community impact indicated by improvement from baseline conditions.
-Alignment with priorities identified in the City of El Paso Consolidated Plan, City Strategic Plan and City Resilience Strategy is encouraged.
+Alignment with priorities identified in the City of El Paso Consolidated Plan, City Strategic Plan and/or City Resilience Strategy is required.

-The Innovative Program Incubator is funded as an \$80,000 competitive set-aside.
-Two programs are awarded \$40,000 each, however; DCHD may redistribute partial or whole funding to one or more CDBG Public Services categories if the department does not receive applications for two incubator programs that are responsive to the objective of the set-aside.
+The Innovative Program Incubator is funded as an \$80,000 program set-aside, with two programs being awarded \$40,000 each.
+However, DCHD may redistribute partial or whole funding to one of the Innovative Incubator programs and/or one or more CDBG Public Services categories for one of the following reasons:

+- The department does not receive applications for two incubator programs that are responsive to the objective of the setaside: or - The department finds that one of the Innovative Incubator programs in particular is greater in addressing a current community need.

 Incubator grant projects do not have to fall within the designated Service Categories, but they must meet DCHD Public Services guidelines.
 New or existing agencies can apply, but the program itself must be new and must not have received funding in any previous CDBG funding cycles.